gchq/sleeper/docs/01-getting-started.md

 tail /var/log/cloud-init-output.log
 ```

 Once it has finished the instance might restart.
-The Sleeper Git repository will be checked out at `~/sleeper`.
+The Sleeper Git repository will be checked out, and you can access
+it by running `sleeper builder` in the EC2.

 To deploy Sleeper or run the system tests from this instance, you'll need to add your own credentials for the AWS CLI.
 See